 Rent deposits: how to choose the right one for you!

-Did you know that there are five types of rent guarantee and that subject to certain conditions, you may be eligible for financial assistance from the government to finance it?
+Did you know that there are different types of rent guarantee and that subject to certain conditions, you may be eligible for financial assistance from the government to finance it?*

-When you rent a home, the landlord almost always asks for a rent guarantee or “deposit” to cover your obligations under the lease (rent payments, charges or damage to the property, if any).
-The deposit may be as much as two months’ rent, and can only be requested once the landlord has taken a mandatory written inventory in the presence of the tenant before handing over the keys.
+When you rent a home, the landlord almost always asks for a rent guarantee or “deposit” to cover your obligations under the lease (rent payments, charges or damage to the property).
+The deposit may be as much as two months’ rent (charges excluded), and can only be requested once the landlord has taken a mandatory written inventory in the presence of the tenant before handing over the keys.

-In view of the size of the amount that the deposit often represents, there are four options available to you.
+In view of the size of the amount that the deposit often represents, there are five options available to you.

 Deposits paid in cash or by bank transfer

 Note that a landlord can never demand payment of the deposit in cash.
-If this option appeals to you, remember to ask for a receipt.
-Whichever option you choose, the deposit never earns interest for the tenant unless it is expressly stipulated in the lease.
+If this solution appeals to you, remember to ask your landlord for a detailed receipt.
+Whichever option you choose, that kind of deposit never earns interest for the tenant unless it is expressly stipulated in the lease.

 A bank guarantee is probably the most commonly used option in Luxembourg because it offers advantages for both parties.